SivaDanthuluri/Final-Project/README.md

 # Shopify

 Shopify is a console-based menu driven application that simulates online shopping experience.
 An employee can sell Products.
-A Customer can place order from the products.
-The employee delivers the orders which are placed to the
-Customers and keeps updating the tracker to track the orders placed.
+A Customer can buy from the products.
+The employee delivers the orders which are placed by the customers and keeps updating the status of the orders placed.
 Employee maintains products in the system.
 Customer has a order history and can also view products from categories and can add it to cart before directly placing orders.